seedsofalternative/seedsofalternative.github.io/_posts/2026-05-23-Part-IV-Are-Your-Values-Actually-Good-for-You.md

 - **Hedonia** – The happiness that *feels* good.
 Pleasure, comfort, a cold drink on a hot day.
 It’s real, but fleeting—rooted in dopamine hits and short-term rewards that vanish as quickly as they arrive.
 - **Eudaimonia** – The happiness that *is* good.
 Meaning, purpose, fulfilment and the quiet pride that comes after doing the hard thing.
 It’s the peace of living with integrity, even when it costs you something.

 Modern psychology backs this up: long-term well-being depends far more on meaning than on momentary pleasure.
-Eudaimonia often means sacrificing a lower value in service of a higher one—choosing integrity over comfort, or long-term growth over instant gratification.
+Eudaimonia often means sacrificing a lower value in service of a higher one : choosing integrity over comfort, or long-term growth over instant gratification.

 This doesn’t mean you should abandon pleasure.
 It means you get to decide the balance.

 Ask yourself: _What does my ideal blend of pleasure and meaning look like?
 What’s one short-term pleasure I could trade today for deeper satisfaction tomorrow?_

 # The 6 Markers of a Healthy Value